 - Parks staff carry out daily visual checks on all playgrounds.
 Our managers complete a playground inspection inline with our Quality Management System on a monthly basis.
 Staff trained to Royal Society of the Prevention of Accidents - RoSPA - standards (see link to RoSPA website in external links section below), also carry out detailed inspections on a quarterly and annual basis.

 - A number of our parks have permanent members of staff based on site.
-Those sites that aren’t staffed on a permanent basis are visited by our mobile team of attendants on a regular basis.
+Those sites that are not staffed on a permanent basis are visited by our mobile team of attendants on a regular basis.

 - Where otherwise stated we aim to open locked sites at dawn each day and normally commence closing half an hour before sunset.
 For more detailed information on opening and closing times please see the closing times document on the parks facilities page.
 Vehicle access gates on many sites will normally be kept locked and are only opened for authorised vehicles.